chetnachaudhari/chetnachaudhari.github.io/_posts/2015-12-07-how-to-enable-log-aggregation-in-yarn.md

 ---
-layout: single
 title: "How to enable Log Aggregation in Yarn"
+tags:
+    - hadoop
-tags: hadoop yarn
+    - yarn
-description: This post explains how ro enable log aggregation in yarn
-keywords: hadoop, hdfs, linux, yarn, logs, aggregation,
+categories:
-categories: Hadoop
+    - Hadoop
+read_time: false
+comments: true
+share: true
+related: true
 ---

 Log-Aggregation is a centralized management of logs in all NodeManager nodes provided by Yarn.
 It will aggregate and upload finished container or task's log to HDFS.If you are getting a message similar to “Log Aggregation not enabled”, you can follow the below steps to enable it.Add the following configuration to the `yarn-site.xml` of all the yarn hosts and restart node managers.